klavinslab/aquaverse/docs/aquarium_development/index.md

 ### Images

-The `Dockerfile` configures Aquarium images `basebuilder`, `devbuilder` and `prodbuilder`.
+The `Dockerfile` configures the `basebuilder` Aquarium image that contains the configuration needed by development or production environments.

-The `devbuilder` and `prodbuilder` images are configured to allow Aquarium to be run as a local instance in the development and production environments, while the `basebuilder` image contains the configuration common to both.
+The `basebuilder` image is based on the Ruby Alpine linux Docker image that includes Rails.
+In addition the image includes:

+1. Development tools needed to configure and run Aquarium.
+2. Javascript components used by Aquarium webpages.
+3. Gems used by Aquarium.
+4. The `aquarium` application (minus the files in `.dockerignore`).
+5. The entrypoint scripts for running Aquarium and Krill from Docker.

+Note that this base configuration includes the configuration files in `config`, though the docker-compose configurations override these.

-The `basebuilder` configuration copies rails configuration files from the `docker/aquarium` directory into the correct place in the image; and adds the `docker/aquarium-entrypoint.sh` and `docker/krill-entrypoint.sh` scripts for starting the Aquarium services.
+copies rails configuration files from the `docker/aquarium` directory into the correct place in the image; and adds the `docker/aquarium-entrypoint.sh` and `docker/krill-entrypoint.sh` scripts for starting the Aquarium services.
 The configuration also ensures that the `docker/db` and `docker/s3` directories needed for the database and [minio](https://minio.io) S3 server are created on the host as required by the compose files.
 The `devbuilder` and `prodbuilder` configurations build an image with environment specific files.

-### Database

-The `docker/mysql_init` directory contains the database dump that is used to initialize the database when it is run the first time.
-The MySQL service is configured to use the `docker/db` directory to store its files, and removing the contents of this directory (`rm -rf docker/db/*`) will cause the database to initialize the next time the service is started.

-The contents of the `docker/db` directory also need to be removed when changing between running in production and development environments.
-If you want to save the contents of the database, you will have to perform a database dump from within the `app` container.

 ### Compose files

 The docker-compose files are defined to allow Aquarium to be run locally in production or development modes and on Windows.

 Specifically, the files are meant to be combined as follows:

 - `docker-compose.yml` and `docker-compose.override.yml` runs production,